 - Spiders love to hang out around water wells and water pipes in Pennsylvania, be careful when loosening any nuts and bolts.
 Luckily we didn’t run into any snakes around the water pumps on this trip.

 - The pull-up channel on the PWM sensor adapter is super useful and can reduce the need for building custom cables!

-- A tiny rental car, Chevy Spark, is surprising able to handle rally driving in the field on spicy roads.
+- A tiny rental car, Chevy Spark, is surprising capable for handling rally driving in the field on spicy roads.

-- Water quality (pH, conductivity, dissolved solids) in streams / rivers
+- Water quality (pH, conductivity, resistivity, total dissolved solids (TDS))

-- Tank levels for tanks of fluids and chemicals
+- Tank levels and volumes for tanks of fluids and chemicals

 - Water usage in California